bsphair/computer_science_review/javascript/interviewQuestions.md

   * Prototype delegation
   * OLOO - Objects Linking to Other Objects
 * Functional programming (also: closures, first class functions, lambdas)

+## What is the difference between undefined and null?

+Undefined
+* Is the default value of a variable that has not been assigned a value

+Null
+* Is a value that represents no value